 On the flip side, overdevelopment can have negative impacts including increased traffic, increased demand on water and sewer infrastructure, and increased demand for services such as schools and police.
 Some residents have expressed concerns about overdevelopment of high-end, large residential buildings.
+There is sometimes confusion about what "as-of-right" means.
+"As-of-right" has traditionally meant that no discretionary approval is needed from any board, such as the Planning Board and Zoning Board of Appeals (ZBA).
+If a permit, such as a special use permit, is needed, then the action is discretionary with whichever board issues the permit.
+Approval requiring a discretionary action by the Council, Planning Board, or ZBA is one that can be ultimately modified or denied.
 Anticipated benefits of residential growth such as increased foot traffic in the downtown and stable property taxes have not materialized to the extent anticipated.
 This dichotomy is deserving of further research.